 What's in the Name?The mountain has been referred to as Adver Sar, Shimshal Weisshorn and Shimshal Whitehorn.
 Adver Sar is the mountain's local Shimshali name.
 The name "Shimshal Weisshorn" is the informal name used by Stephen Venables in his report in the Alpine Journal (1985) on his and Dick Renshaw's failed ascent by the North Ridge.
 The name was adopted because the mountain reminded Venables of Weisshorn in the Swiss Alps.
 It may be that the North-West face of Shimshal Whitehorn Reminded him of the South-East face of Weisshoen.
 The name Shimshal Whitehorn has grown from this as a translation and is the name most commonly adopted.
 Locals seem to care little whether the mountain is called Adver Sar, Weisshorn or Whitehorn so long as expeditions keep visiting their village to climb the mountain!

 The Mountain's Height?

-Following the initial reconnoitre and attempt by Venables and Renshaw the height of Whitehorn was generally considered to be c.6400 as quoted by the Swiss map which probably did not survey the mountain's height properly.
-Shuttle data has suggested the peak is as large as 6555m.
+Following the initial reconnoitre and attempt by Venables and Renshaw the height of Whitehorn was generally considered to be c.6400, as quoted by the Swiss map which probably did not survey the mountain's height properly.
+Google Earth suggests the peak is around 6536m.
 The height quoted on this page is based on altometer readings of the 2006 German expedition.